Dr Andy Hayward, LLB(ELS) LLM PGCAP PhD

-- Hayward, A (2019).
-Equal Civil Partnerships, Discrimination and the Indulgence of Time.
-Modern Law Review (forthcoming).
+- Hayward, A. (2019).
+Equal Civil Partnerships, Discrimination and the Indulgence of Time: R (on the application of Steinfeld and Keidan) v Secretary of State for International Development.
+Modern Law Review 82(5): 922-935.

 - Hayward, A (2019).
 Taking the Time to Discriminate - R (on the application of Steinfeld and Keidan) v Secretary of State for International Development.
 Journal of Social Welfare and Family Law 41(1): 92-95.

 - Hayward, A (2019).
 The Steinfeld Effect: Equal Civil Partnerships and the Construction of the Cohabitant.
 Child and Family Law Quarterly

 - Fenwick, H & Hayward, A (2018).
 From same-sex marriage to equal civil partnerships: on a path towards ‘perfecting’ equality?.
 Child and Family Law Quarterly 30(2): 97-120.

 - Hayward, A. (2017).
 Justifiable Discrimination - The Case of Opposite-Sex Civil Partnerships.
 Cambridge Law Journal 76(2): 243-246.